 #solopr – Mix of stuff, good for #SoloPR chat, and for connecting with freelance PR professionals and similar contacts.

-For the most part these hashtags are very mixed in terms of what people want, and who’s requesting information.
-Regardless, keeping up with them an certainly help you build relationships, and get those editorial links and mentions that you’re looking for.
+For the most part, these hashtags are very mixed in terms of what people want, and who are requesting information.
+Regardless, keeping up with them will certainly help you build relationships and get those editorial links and mentions that you’re looking for.

 Getting coverage efficiently – HARO